tlcaputi/gtrendR/docs/gtrendspy.md

 )
 ```

 To use the [gtrendspy package for Python3](https://www.github.com/tlcaputi/gtrendspy), you'll need to request an API Key from Google.
-You can do that easily [here](https://docs.google.com/forms/d/e/1FAIpQLSenHdGiGl1YF-7rVDDmmulN8R-ra9MnGLLs7gIIaAX9VHPdPg/viewform).
+Don't let that discourage you -- it's easy!
+Complete the short application [here](https://docs.google.com/forms/d/e/1FAIpQLSenHdGiGl1YF-7rVDDmmulN8R-ra9MnGLLs7gIIaAX9VHPdPg/viewform).
 If you do not wish to use the gtrends package for Python, you'll need to format your data to match the following and save it as a CSV:

 ```
 |timestamp |US         |US_AL      |US_CA      |US_NY      |